 But it’s even better to know that for each targeted query, you’re ranking with the specific page and content you built to answer it.

-The Landing Pages Visibility report in AWR is focusing on URLs, their performance and visibility, and lets you match landing pages with their targeted keywords, see what pages from your competitors’ websites are ranking for each term, track performance progress and lots more.
+The Landing Pages Visibility report in AWR is focusing on URLs, their performance and visibility, and lets you match landing pages with their targeted keywords, see what pages from your competitors’ websites are ranking for each term, track SEO performance progress and lots more.

 If you’re reading this article, you’re probably interested in tracking performance for your URLs in SERPs, so please bear with me through the next couple of pages.
 I’ll walk you through AWR’s workflow on tracking and improving landing page performance in organic search.

 Here’s what we’ll cover:

 - Manage keyword cannibalization issues

 - Take an actionable approach on Google algo shifts

 Track ranking performance for landing pages

 Seconds after you’ve accessed the new report, your sight will be drawn by the individual progress charts each URL has next to it.
 There’s nothing that says progress better than a chart line going up, right?!

 The chart lines visible next to each URL show the evolution of their Visibility Percent, the most comprehensive metric for determining performance in SERPs.